 Julie Iromuanya is the author of Mr. and Mrs. Doctor (Coffee House Press, 2015), a finalist for the PEN/Faulkner Award, the PEN/Robert W. Bingham Prize for Debut Fiction, the Etisalat Prize for Literature, and the National Book Critics Circle John Leonard Prize for Debut Fiction.
+Her next novel, A Season of Light, will be published by Algonquin Books in 2024.
 Her scholarly-critical work most recently appears in Meridians: Feminism, Race, Transnationalism; Callaloo: A Journal of African American Arts and Letters; Afropolitan Literature as World Literature (Bloomsbury Publishing, 2020); and the Georgia Review.
 She is a 2020 George A. and Eliza Gardner Howard Foundation Fellow, and she was the inaugural Herbert W. Martin Fellow in Creative Writing at the University of Dayton.
 Iromuanya earned her PhD at the University of Nebraska-Lincoln.
 She is an assistant professor and director of undergraduate studies in the Program in Creative Writing at the University of Chicago and affiliate faculty of the Center for the Study of Gender and Sexuality and the Center for the Study of Race, Politics, and Culture.

 Larissa Melo Pienkowski